 After being received by the eyes, visual inputs are processed differentially by specific brain areas.
 Numerous physiological and behavioral studies have been dedicated to learning which brain areas are activated during the various aspects of motion processing.
 In primates, motion signals are captured by motion direction selective cells in the primary visual cortex, or V1 (Hubel & Wiesel, 1968).
 This part of the cerebral cortex is responsible for processing the simple visual information received from the eyes.
 Much is still unclear about the how the brain conducts higher order motion processing.
 Past neurophysiological studies conducted on both monkeys and humans have helped to establish the importance of the middle temporal (MT) area of the macaque and its homologous area in humans, V5 or hMT.
-Th area has been shown to play a vital role in motion integration (Born & Bradley, 2005; Britten et al., 1992).
+This brain area has been shown to play a vital role in motion integration (Born & Bradley, 2005; Britten et al., 1992).
 Experimental lesions to this area in the macaque causes selective impairment to the organism’s motion perception abilities (Newsome & Pare, 1988).
-A number of recent fMRI studies have implicated other brain regions playing roles in motion perception.
+A number of recent fMRI studies have implicated other brain regions in playing roles in motion perception.
 In response to viewing different types of global motion patterns, the areas V6 (Cardin & Smith, 2010; Cardin et al., 2012), human MST (Cardin et al., 2012), and the posterior cingulate (Fischer et al., 2012) have been shown to be differentially activated, depending on the stimulus type.